Caroline F. Ware: Later career

 Ware was invited to lecture on community development in 1947 in Puerto Rico.
 This invitation led her to become an advisor for women's groups in Central and South America.
 Ware learned the Spanish language in order to lecture and to write a guidebook on community development.
 Her publication became a bestselling guidebook for the Pan American Union.

-Ware taught social science at Sarah Lawrence College from 1935–1937, and was an associate professor at American University from 1936–1940.
+Ware taught social science at Sarah Lawrence College from 1935 to 1937, and was an associate professor at American University from 1936 to 1940.
 In 1936 she published with her husband The Modern Economy in Action.
-Furthermore, she was a lecturer at the American University School of Social Sciences and Public Affairs from 1940–1954, and a professor at the Howard University School of Social Work from 1945-1961.
-Ware was a member of the American Association of University Women and from 1939-1945 served on the Association's Committee on Social Studies.
+Furthermore, she was a lecturer at the American University School of Social Sciences and Public Affairs from 1940 to 1954, and a professor at the Howard University School of Social Work from 1945 to 1961.
+Ware was a member of the American Association of University Women and from 1939 to 1945, served on the Association's Committee on Social Studies.
 She worked with the Association to establish a consumer agency in the federal government.

 Ware edited the influential book The Cultural Approach to History (1940), which featured distinguished historians such as Merle Curti, Ray Allen Billington, Constance Green and Ralph Gabriel.
 The cultural approach involved shifting the focus of historical analysis away from institutions and elites toward social realities among Americans, placing heavy emphasis on social and economic context and explicitly recognizing the diminishing roles of individuals in the modern industrial world.
 It also stressed the interdependence of social, economic, and cultural forces.

 In 1963, President John F. Kennedy selected Caroline Ware to be a member of the President's Commission on the Status of Women.

 Personal life

 Marriage

-In 1927 a nearly illiterate town clerk married Ware and Means.
+In 1927, a nearly illiterate town clerk married Ware and Means.
 Caroline Ware met Gardiner Means while she was a graduate student at Radcliffe College.
 They lived in the same apartment building.
 Means and Ware shared a common interest in studying factories.
 Means, who was four years older than Ware, had been a pilot in World War I. Ware and Means were both analytical thinkers, and collaborated in their research.
 Together they wrote The Modern Economy in Action.

 Ware and her husband bought seventy acres of land in the rural community of Vienna, located in northern Virginia.
 The property was purchased in 1936 for $7000.
-“The Farm” housed various friends and acquaintances of the couple, including students, government workers, writers, professionals, travelers on international missions, and humanitarians.
+"The Farm" housed various friends and acquaintances of the couple, including students, government workers, writers, professionals, travelers on international missions, and humanitarians.
 On numerous occasions Ware housed young people who needed mentorship or housing.
 Caroline Ware's friend, Pauli Murray describes her time at the Farm:

 Ware and Means later donated the seventy acres of land as a public park.
 They later purchased Yellowhead Island, an island off the coast of Maine.
 They sought to preserve the natural landscape, and searched for solutions through which local fishermen could earn higher wages.